 ”I find Bergmans’s frank curiosity admirable.
 She moves people with her concept of controlled imperfection.
 Without regard to trends, she begins with a material and a craft and then performs an intervention on them, almost abruptly, in a seemingly regressive way.
 Her evolving way of working, which is unfettered by time.
 Her clever works seem to have been created in passing, intuitively and on impulse.
 In reality, they are the result of keen observation and structured experimentation, synergies of creation and natural selection, brought down to a new essence.
 Another vital characteristic of her work is the way it sticks with you.
 It hangs around, creeps, meanders and flows, not just in space but also in your head.
 Her work gives the impression of being in motion – that if you look at it again, a split second later, it will have inched closer to you and started to multiply.”

 A central theme in Pieke’s work is the virus.
-It binds the many disciplines and materials with which she creates products and works of art.
+It binds the many disciplines and materials she works with.

 ‘I am a virus’

 Pieke’s objects are called viruses, due to their natural forms and the way they come to life.
 But eventually, the biggest virus of them all is the designer in person.
 Manipulating standard production processes is by all means viral behavior.
 In general mass production, a single form is endlessly and perfectly multiplied like a healthy cell.
 As she allows room for change and serendipity, Pieke aims to create processes in which objects are never completely the same.
 Like a virus, her works change and adapt to various conditions, disrupting common ideas and the predictable evolution of form and design.

 © 2023 Pieke Bergmans / Atelier Pieke Bergmans | Built by AllWell